juddc/jxc/docs/introduction.md

     * String escapes: JXC supports the same set of escape types that Python supports, which itself is a super-set of what JSON supports.
 Notably, JXC and Python support utf32 escapes, which JSON lacks.
         - `" \n \t \xFF \u2192 \U0001F601 "`
 * **Raw strings**
     - Raw strings always start and end with an inner set of parentheses.
-The heredoc is optional for single-line strings.
+The heredoc is optional.
     - `r"()"`
     - `r"([a-zA-Z0-9\W\s]*)"`
     - `r"HEREDOC(multi-line string)HEREDOC"`